-Virginia Show Society is made up of almost 200 members, mainly farmers and part-time farmers and their families who also work and run local businesses.
-The show committee draws its membership primarily from the South-east Cavan area, and is very much cross-community in nature.
-Membership is drawn primarily from the farming community in Virginia and the surrounding areas of Bailieborough, Ballyjamesduff, Mullagh, Cross, Killinkere, Munterconnaught and Oldcastle.
-The Committee, which now spans three generations of the same family in some cases, has successfully run Virginia Agricultural Show for the last 70 years.
+Virginia Show Society is made up of almost 200 members, approved mainly farmers and part-time farmers and their families who also work and run local businesses.
+The show committee draws its membership primarily from the South-east Cavan area, salve and is very much cross-community in nature.
+Membership is drawn primarily from the farming community in Virginia and the surrounding areas of Bailieborough, more about Ballyjamesduff, Mullagh, Cross, Killinkere, Munterconnaught and Oldcastle.
+The Committee, which now spans three generations of the same family in some cases, has successfully run Virginia Agricultural Show for the last 75 years.

 The present showground’s were purchased in 1945 and since then a number of building projects have been undertaken.
 The Society has successfully built the original Virginia Vocational School in 1962, now further developed by Cavan VEC as Virginia College for 800 pupils.
 They handed it to County Cavan VEC to run, a unique event in Irish History.
 The Society have organised very successful carnivals.